Feature Data Replication

 Protobuf Implementation Details

-, the server responds with protobuf-encoded messages containing feature updates.
+When using Accept: application/x-protobuf, the server responds with protobuf-encoded messages containing feature updates.

 Below is the protobuf schema used for streaming feature updates: